Darla (Angel episode): Production

 Composer Robert J. Kral says this is his favorite episode to have scored, as he was able to write several different themes for the character of Darla.
 He was asked by director Tim Minear to write music that was "epochy.
 Something with horns...something Wagnerish."
-Kral and Buffy composer Thomas Wanker deliberately choose not to collaborate, so that the cross-over scenes would "maintain a different perspective," Kral says.
+Kral and Buffy composer Thomas Wanker deliberately chose not to collaborate, so that the cross-over scenes would "maintain a different perspective," Kral says.

 Production designer Stuart Blatt says the Boxer Rebellion flashback scenes in this episode and "Fool for Love" were filmed at a movie ranch with a standing set for a Mexican village.
 "Through our research," Blatt says, "we realized that a lot of Chinese towns looked very similar to small Mexican villages...clay adobe structures with either thatched or tower roofs."
 Gaffer Dan Kerns explains that to simulate the burning streets, his crew set up numerous 'flicker boxes' that "pulse like a flame", in addition to simulated moonlight from "cherry picker"-like machines.